Patrick Marnham

 Patrick Marnham (born 1943) is an English writer, journalist and biographer.
-He was elected as a Fellow of the Royal Society Literature in 1988.
+He was elected as a Fellow of the Royal Society of Literature in 1988.
 He is primarily known for his travel writing and for his biographies, where he has covered subjects as diverse as Diego Rivera, Georges Simenon, Jean Moulin and Mary Wesley.
 His most recent book, published in September 2020, is War in the Shadows: Resistance, Deception and Betrayal in Occupied France, an investigation into the betrayal of a British resistance network in the summer of 1943.

 Early life

 Born in Jerusalem, Marnham is of English and Irish descent.
-He is the elder son of Ralph Marnham, who was appointed Surgeon to the Queen and knighted in 1953, and of his wife, Helena Mary Daly, who, as an Irish citizen, had volunteered on the outbreak of war for active service in the Middle East with 'the QA's', Queen Alexandra's Royal Army Nursing Corps.
+He is the elder son of Ralph Marnham, who was appointed Surgeon to the Queen and knighted in 1953, and of his wife, Helena Mary Daly, who, as an Irish citizen, had volunteered on the outbreak of war for active service in the Middle East with "the QA's", Queen Alexandra's Royal Army Nursing Corps.

-Marnham was educated at St Philip's, a Catholic day school in Kensington, then by the Benedictines of Downside and at Corpus Christi College, Oxford where he read Jurisprudence.
+Marnham was educated at St Philip's, a Catholic day school in Kensington, then by the Benedictines of Downside and at Corpus Christi College, Oxford, where he read Jurisprudence.
 He edited the university newspaper, Cherwell, and was awarded a half-blue for skiing.
-He was called to the Bar by the Benchers of Gray's Inn in 1966 but instead of embarking on a legal career become a reporter for Private Eye, where he shared an office with both Paul Foot and Auberon Waugh.
+He was called to the Bar by the Benchers of Gray's Inn in 1966, however, instead of embarking on a legal career, he become a reporter for Private Eye, where he shared an office with both Paul Foot and Auberon Waugh.

 As a script writer for the BBC TV satire programme At The Eleventh Hour, his colleagues included Roger McGough, Miriam Margolyes, Richard Neville, Leonard Rossiter, Esther Rantzen and Stephen Frears, among others.
 The programme was directed by Tony Smith.
 Marnham later wrote and presented The Messengers, a Granada TV programme on Film.